 Your journey will end with you flying back to the Netherlands from one of the Caribbean islands.

-Lean to sail a Tall Ship - You set the course!
+Trip 2: Learn to sail a Tall Ship - You set the course!

 An organized trip will take you to the Caribbean where you’ll board the ship.
 We’ll leave as soon as possible for a long stint of ocean sailing.
 During this sailing trip calling at various islands, you’ll start your sailing training.
 At the same time, you’ll visit the islands and explore, like a true Robinson Crusoe, the beautiful nature and culture of the islands.